 Each website blocking mode in BrowseControl can be customized on a per-user group or per-device group level, allowing you to uniquely customize your policies based on the websites you want to block for each user or computer.

 BrowseControl is compatible with the Windows operating system (including Windows 11).
-BrowseControl’s granular internet restriction features make it the best software to allow only certain websites on a Windows-based desktop or laptop.
-Using the Allowed List and Internet Off features in tandem you can restrict all websites except for the websites you want.
+BrowseControl’s granular web restriction features make it the best software to allow only certain websites on a Windows-based desktop or laptop.
+Using the allowed websites list and Internet Off features in tandem you can restrict all websites except for the approved ones.

 How to Block All Websites Except a Few in Windows